What are the challenges facing our students?

 How do we measure our impact?

 We are using a mixed-methods approach to assess impact on the football pitch.
 Quantitatively, passing and controlling technique is assessed using an innovative counting system.
-For example, we assess passing efficiency by putting two cones four feet apart and asking the player to stand three yards away.
+We assess passing efficiency by putting two cones four feet apart and asking the player to stand three yards away.
 The challenge is to one-touch pass the ball on the ground and through the two cones.
-Each player makes 10 passes with each foot, and their success rate is recorded.
+Each player makes 10 passes with each foot, and the success rate is recorded.
 We run this 'test' throughout the school year to examine progress.
 Beyond these quantitative methods, we are using participant observation and other forms of ethnographic research to qualitatively assess impact.

 On October 15, the average number of successful passes on the right foot was 7.3/10 and on the left foot it was 5.5/10.
 On December 8, the average number of successful passes on the right foot was 8.6/10 and on the left foot it was 6.8/10.
 Those numbers represent an 18% improvement on the right foot and a 24% improvement on the left foot.